 Instant feedback on performance

 Further, VR allows employees to receive instant feedback on their performance, highlighting the areas they could improve.
-Focus is on analyzing eye contact, tone, volume, and speaking pace.
+The focus is on analyzing eye contact, tone, volume, and speaking pace.

 How can 360-degree videos help you with soft skills training?